 The COMO Uma Paro is one of the nicest and most fully realized properties in Bhutan.
 The gorgeous Bhutanese architecture is as resplendent as many of the countrys Dzongs and monasteries.
 As such it has served as the backdrop for high profile ceremonies and weddings.
 The clean, modern rooms invite an immediate sense of calm, and the grounds have a tranquil quietude all their own.
 The staff are all top notch professionals, and the food is as nice as the dining room it is served in.
-Owing to their multiple room types and extensive kids activities, this is a solid choice for travelers of all stripes.
+Owing to their multiple room types and extensive kids activities, this is a solid choice for travellers of all stripes.

 Sara Wells (Staff)

 The original COMO hotel to launch in Bhutan and as such the service and operation is extremely slick.
 The main building is a converted Bhutanese manor house and has a reception, restaurant and bar as well as forest and valley view rooms, although the views are obstructed by the surrounding woodland.
 It has beautiful inner courtyards and traditional Bhutanese architecture.
 The villas in the garden are the more recent additions and are fresher, more private and spacious.

 One of the first luxury properties to be built in Bhutan this hotel has all the charm and atmosphere of its heritage.
 The main building is a converted family house - but it is the rooms built separately to the main building that will really blow you away.
 Get a private one bedroom suite with stunning views over the city, and return to the traditional dinning room for meals.